aisyahzck/CalculatorAppium/README.md

 # CalculatorAppium
-Automation testing on calculator using Appium.
+Automation testing on android calculator using Appium.